Ann E. Rivet

 Theoretical basis of secondary school science education and its practical application to earth science teaching and laboratory experiences.

-MSTC 4048: Structure of science knowledge and curriculum design
+MSTC 4048: Researching science knowledge and curriculum design

-Analysis of the organization of and relationships between concepts, laws, and theories in the life and physical sciences, using a variety of analytical techniques suitable for curriculum design.
+Analysis of the organization of and relationships between learning sciences and scientific concepts, with a focus on classroom-based analytical techniques suitable for curriculum design research.

 MSTC 4056: Concepts in earth science